Get the latest and best Bluetooth headphones under 50 dollars (that are affordable but worth getting).

 Ear tips are a bit longer than usual, going deeper into the ear canal.
 Because of that, you can expect great passive noise isolation and stability.

-Also, the aptX codec can help to reduce audio delay when watching videos.
+Also, the aptX codec can help to reduce audio delay when watching videos and Android devices.
+The same thing happens with AAC on iOS devices.

 Skullcandy Sesh’s are meant to rumble your head with tons of bass.
 They’re also quite comfortable, easy to use and IP55 water protected.
 (Skullcandy Sesh review)